JoshuaKab/Python_project/Google case study.md

 Cyclistic executive team: The executive team will decide whether to approve the recommended marketing program.
 Deliverables:

-A description of all data sources used
+1. A description of all data sources used
-Documentation of any cleaning or manipulation of data A summary of the analysis
+1. Documentation of any cleaning or manipulation of data
+1. A summary of the analysis
-Supporting visualisations and key findings
+1. Supporting visualisations and key findings
-Top three to four recommendations based on the analysis
+1. Top three to four recommendations based on the analysis
 Timeline:

-– Start date: 08–03–2022
-– End date: 19–03–2022
+A week Periode

 ***1- A description of all data sources used:***
 The data-set which will be used for the analysis has been provided by Cyclistic management.
 It consists of 12 CSV files, one file for each month, from march 2022 to Feb 2023.